 Child Labor Monitoring and Remediation System

-Of the children assessed by the monitoring system, 6.7% (4,616) were found to be doing inappropriate work and were helped by our CLMRS programs as of the end of 2019.
+- Of the children assessed by the monitoring system, 6.7% (4,616) were found to be doing inappropriate work and benefitted from our CLMRS programs as of the end of 2019.

-We are encouraged by the early but positive impact of CLMRS and the scalability this system can have.
+We are encouraged by the early but positive impact of CLMRS and the scalability of this system.
 We recognize, however, that no one organization or initiative will solve all challenges.
 We will continue to invest and innovate while partnering with governments, non-governmental organizations, industry and other organizations as we work to create brighter futures for young people and communities in cocoa-growing regions.

 Next Steps: Scaling CLMRS to 100% of Our Cote d’Ivoire and Ghana Cocoa Sources

 In spring 2020, we committed to achieve 100% direct-sourced cocoa in high-risk areas by 2025, which will include all cocoa sourced by our suppliers from Cote d’Ivoire and Ghana.
 This expanded commitment will make Hershey’s cocoa from these countries traceable from the farm to the first point of purchase, giving us a clear line of sight of cocoa grown in West Africa and how it is produced – providing more transparency for consumers and all stakeholders.
 It also enables us to scale-up CLMRS to 100% of our Cote d’Ivoire and Ghana-sourced cocoa by 2025 to help end child labor.

 CLMRS is the leading method of detection and remediation of child labor among children ages 5 to 17 years old and was developed through the International Cocoa Initiative (ICI).
 It leverages both supply chain structures and community-based groups to identify child labor and to monitor and remediate when cases are found.

 Our CLMRS programs are a part of our Cocoa For Good sustainable sourcing program.